How Social Isolation Is Killing Us

 Increase in mortality by an average of 30% would normally be declared an epidemic health hazard, on par with smoking and obesity.

-Another fascinating fact is that probably a fifth of adults in USA are (o
+Another fascinating fact is that probably a fifth of adults in USA are (or were) on antidepressants.
+Other studies have shown that having a partner, or a friend, to whom you can talk to, drastically reduces depression risk.

+Finally, the ultimate statistical fact.
+In USA average life expectancy is 79.3 years (source: wiki).
+Costa Rica has life expectancy of 79.6 yrs, and Albania has 77.8, while Costa Rica spends one tenth of US healthcare spendings and Albania spends one thirtieth of US healthcare spendings?

+Perhaps there is something wrong with US?
+Also, it is so difficult not to be suspicious that many purely american phenomena are known to the number crunchers, yet are allowed to stay the way the are intentionally.

 Escort services covered by health insurance now (Score:2)